Ford Mustang Mach-E Review

 Ginny Says

-“In a very crowded class of cars, the Ford manages to look distinctive, has incredible performance and is spacious and full of tech.
-It really does offer something a bit sportier than almost anything else - despite a really good driving range.”
+“In a crowded class, the Mach-E manages to look distinctive, with great performance, space and tech.
+It really offers something a bit sportier than almost anything else – and still has a solid range figure.”

 Mike Says